WaterFutures/EPyT-Flow/docs/tut.control.rst

 :class:`~epyt_flow.simulation.scada.advanced_control.AdvancedControlModule`
 and implement the
 :func:`~epyt_flow.simulation.scada.advanced_control.AdvancedControlModule.step` method.
-This functions implements the control logic and is called in every simulation steps.
+This function implements the control logic and is called in every simulation step.
 It gets the current sensor readings as an :class:`~epyt_flow.simulation.scada.scada_data.ScadaData` instance as an argument and is supposed to apply the control logic.